-9. Growth opportunities
+9. Growth Opportunities

-The skill set you develop with a sales job makes it easier for you to progress.
-If you are a successful sales person, you can easily become a sales manager and then a regional manager and so on and so forth.
+The skillset you develop with a sales job makes it easier for you to progress.
+If you are a successful salesperson, you can easily become a sales manager and then a regional manager and so on and so forth.
 Apart from that, a sales job also improves your confidence and public speaking skills.

 Moreover, the more people you meet, the more your network grows.
 So in case you want to set up your business in the future, these benefits will pay off.

-10. It is fun
+10. It Is Fun

-Often working people complain of monotony in their lives, but with a sales job every day is a new day.
+Often working people complain of monotony in their lives, but with a sales job, every day is a new day.

 If you love what you to do, then each day will be exciting since you will get to meet new people and devise new ways to increase sales.
 Other than that, huge financial rewards, flexible hours and travelling add to the thrill.

-11. It gives you a sense of satisfaction
+11. It Gives You a Sense of Satisfaction

 The sales department is an integral part of the company that is responsible for its growth or failure.
-Since you will be contributing to such an important part, closing a deal or increasing sales gives you a sense of satisfaction and fulfillment.
+Since you will be contributing to such an important part, closing a deal or increasing sales gives you a sense of satisfaction and fulfilment.

 A sales job has an entrepreneurial touch to it; you earn what you put in.
 So, if you are giving your 100% to a deal, you know you will be getting the reward in the form of commission.

 There are always pros and cons attached to every career choice, but you need to do a cost-benefit analysis to see what is best for you.
-A sales career can be quite rewarding if you are a right fit.
+A sales career can be quite rewarding if you are the right fit.